nikouu/TinyWordle/README.md

 - ~~using a decomplilation tool to look at the IL and imports that are packaged up and see which from the non core library can be removed~~

 ## Secret Attempt 16 👀

+These are the scrawled notes to myself to see what's going on in the newer versions of .NET

+### Looking at attempt 15 with updated build tools

 [Native AOT is now kinda present as of .NET 7 Preview 3](https://devblogs.microsoft.com/dotnet/announcing-dotnet-7-preview-3/#faster-lighter-apps-with-native-aot) and it might be fun to see how all of the above work translates into this new version.
 But first, we gotta get into a state to use it.

 However, we've run into a problem.
 With updating Visual Studio (VS2022) from version 17.0 to [17.2](https://docs.microsoft.com/en-us/visualstudio/releases/2022/release-notes#17.2.0) this also updated my build tools from ~[17.0](https://github.com/dotnet/msbuild/releases/tag/v17.0.0) to [17.2](https://github.com/dotnet/msbuild/releases/tag/v17.2.0).
 So my build output now has: